Cuteness score 10/10. Flavour score 10/10.

 - 2 cups unsweetened shredded coconut

-- 1 tsp pure almond or vanilla extract
+- 1 teaspoon pure almond or vanilla extract

 - Whir coconut in a blender or food processor until very finely ground.